“No forget Jesus!” Yoel Romero said after scoring a historic TKO win over Lyoto Machida a few days ago.

 (He would later explain that wasn’t his intention – but still, wasn’t entirely clear.
-My thoughts on that are available elsewhere.
 Moving on…)

 Our own Matt Griffith said in this week’s show, while he isn’t a fan of religion; he thought Romero was simply “lost in translation.”

 “He loves Jesus,” Griffith said, “and he loves gays, and he loves us, and everyone should get off his balls.”

 On behalf of all believers, thanks Matt.
 (I think.)

 But not everyone agrees.
 In fact, UFC President Dana White evinced his frustration with Yoel Romero earlier this week.

 “You just won the biggest fight of your career,” White said.
 “America doesn’t want to hear your thoughts on Jesus.
 Keep that stuff at home: religion, politics, all that.
 When you’re out there fighting, and you’re being interviewed, they want to hear about the fight.
 It’s awesome that you love Jesus.
 Love Jesus all you want.
 You just don’t have to do it publicly.”

 The truth is, the fight game has never really “left that stuff at home,” and contrary to what White says, it has always been out in public.

 Religion is at the roots of sport which the UFC so readily celebrates, and it’s in the “here and now.”

 It’s in Muay Thai, which sees its fighters enter the ring with beautiful regalia steeped in Buddhist tradition: like a headband blessed by monks, and a floral arrangement around the neck “symbolizing the permanence of existence” as John Wolcott writes in his History of Muay Thai.